 Now we alter the statistical behaviour of the i'th runner by convolving its probability distribution with ψ .
 2. Theorem.
-When the probability distribution of the i'th runner is altered by convolving with ψ , the resulting joint probability of all the runners being of distance larger than C/k from the k'th reverts to the joint probability which is the continuous extension of the transcendental (for that runner) case and is therefore nonzero assuming LRC for k - 1.1
+When the probability distribution of the i'th runner is altered by convolving with ψ , the resulting joint probability of all the runners being of distance larger than C/k from the k'th reverts to the joint probability which is the continuous extension of the transcendental (for speed ratios relating that runner to the others) case and is therefore nonzero assuming LRC for k - 1.1